Fastest three hours in media, here we are at the last hour of the busy broadcast day today, Rush Limbaugh and the EIB network.

 You're going to be paying taxes through the nose.

-This business is about energy independent decargeting.
+This business is about energy independent.

-Do you know it has just it was just announced over the weekend that the United States we are now energy independent from Saudi Arabia?
+Do you know it has just, it was just announced over the weekend that the United States, we are now energy independent from Saudi Arabia.

-Now nobody's telling you this because it doesn't fit the agenda, but because of fracking, the United States now has a larger oil supply than Saudi Arabia.
+But because of fracking, the United States now has a larger oil supply than Saudi Arabia.

 That's energy independence.

-The fracking movement has produced more oil and has and produced it.
+The fracking movement, which the left absolutely hates because they hate oil, the fracking movement has produced more oil and has and produced it.

 We now have greater reserves in Saudi Arabia.